ucdavis/ecs132/Blog.md

 Say we are estimating a population proportion q, based on the sample proportion Q.  For instance, think of the election example, where the candidate wishes to know what proportion q of the population will vote for him.
 The pollster takes a sample, and finds that a proportion Q in the sample say they will vote for him.

-We would like to find an approximate 95% confidence interval for q, based on Q.  This is actually a special case of finding a CI for a mean mu.
+We would like to find an approximate 95% confidence interval for q, based on Q.  This is actually a special case of finding a CI for a mean &mu;.
 Set X to be 1 or 0, depending on whether a voter likes this candidate or not.
 Remember, the average of 1s and 0s is the proportion of 1s.
-So mu is actually q, and Abar is actually Q.
+So &mu; is actually q, &#x100; is actually Q.

 The tutorial notes that S<sup>2</sup> = Q(1-Q), so the standard error of Q is s.e.(Q) = sqrt(Q(1-Q)/n).
 In other words, the general CI for &mu; shown in the tutorial